I love to read, and want to instill a love of reading into my children.

 They all seem to love books as much as I do, and I take great joy in finding them special books for each holiday, as well as things that are unique to them.

 For example, Margo loves owls and flamingos, so she has books about those animals.
-S

-omething unique to our family is that we have identical twins.
+Something unique to our family is that we have identical twins.
 There are both joys of being a twin as well as special challenges.

 I love making book lists and thought DUH, I should definitely have a list of books about twins.

 If you ever need gifts for twins, a book that celebrates the unique gift of being a twin is absolutely perfect.
+Here are my picks for the best books for twins… about twins!

 *Post contains affiliate links.

-The Best Twin Books for Children
+The Best Children’s Books for Twins

 This book is a sweet little book about little bear’s family who’s expecting a new baby.